Ukraine crisis: EU proposes Russia sanctions package | DW | 22.02.2022

 EU leaders have put forward a list of measures against Russia over its recognition of Ukrainian separatist regions and deployment of troops.

-The presidents of the European Commission and European Council confirmed a draft of sanctions will be formally tabled against Russia Tuesday.
+The presidents of the European Commission and European Council confirmed a draft of sanctions targeting Russia will be formally tabled Tuesday.

 The measures are set to be approved later in the day as part of the EU's response to Russian President Vladimir Putin's recognition of two breakaway regions in eastern Ukraine.